COMPLETED: 307 Rosedale Street | Variance Application

 FINAL UPDATE JULY 25, 2025

-Essentially, the Zoning Board of Appeals (ZBA) imposed the same sort of standard as the permitting process would have required (if the owners had applied for a permit beforehand).
-The lot at 307 Rosedale is relatively small.
-Code requires four off-street parking spots for that property.
-The ZBA had to reconcile two countervailing interests (coverage/greenspace vs off-street parking).
-In order to get four standard parking spaces the property will require 66% "coverage" (rather than the 50% code calls for in this zoning district).
-The lot space required for four parking spaces does NOT allow enough additional room for vehicles to maneuver in and out.
-SO, the city will allow "permeable" materials vs. natural landscape/plantings to balance the need for off street parking with the requirement for "greenspace".
+Due to the lot size at 307 Rosedale Street in order to get the necessary number of standard-sized parking spaces the property will require more coverage than the 50% the zoning code calls for at this location.
+To make matters more complicated, the lot space necessary for four parking spaces does NOT allow enough additional room for vehicles to maneuver in and out.
+The city will allow both "permeable" materials AND natural landscape/plantings to balance the need for off street parking with the requirement for reducing the coverage.

 UPDATE JULY 23, 2025